prakhyavidya/prakhyavidya/README.md

-- 👋 Hi, I’m Srividya Prakhya a recent graduate student in Computer Science.
-Open for an opportunity to learn and gain expertise in programming skills and contribute to the team success by collaborating effectively.
+- 👋 Hi, I am a Java developer with over 4 years of experience in the Software development life cycle (SDLC) and certified Mulesoft developer level 1.

-- 💞️ I’m actively looking for an Full-Time/New Graduate opportunity.
+- Actively looking for a new opportunity.
-- 📫 How to reach me: email to "psrividyaaa@gmail.com"
+- How to reach me: email to "psrividyaaa@gmail.com"

 <!---
 prakhyavidya/prakhyavidya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.